 Tiktok is currently the #1 entertainment app on the Apple store, with over 9.8 million ratings.

-With over 2 billion downloads, the app exploded onto phone screens around the world in 2016.
+With over 3 billion downloads, the app has become the first non-Facebook-owned app to reach this number!
+Having exploded onto phone screens around the world in 2016 the app has seen significant growth over the past 2 years.

 With an addictive infinity scroll display, the app absorbs users’ attention for up to 13 hours a month.
 Given that most videos are 15 seconds long, that’s a lot of screen time amassed!